Macalester College: Tuition and financial aid

-Macalester is committed to providing financial aid packages equal to the full demonstrated financial need of all admitted students.
 Two out of three Macalester students qualify for need-based financial aid.
 Macalester also provides merit-based scholarships to around half of all students (most also receive need-based aid).
 Its comprehensive tuition, room, and board fee for the 2021–22 academic year was $74,060.

 Student life

 Student body

-Macalester is known for its high international enrollment for its institutional type as a percentage of its student body.
-As of fall 2018, international students constituted approximately 24% of the student body.
-Its 2,174 students come from 50 U.S. states, Washington D.C., Puerto Rico, the Mariana Islands and 97 countries; 31% of the U.S. student body are students of color.
-Macalester's student body is 40% male and 60% female.
+Macalester maintains a high international enrollment for its institutional type as a percentage of its student body.
+As of fall 2025, international students constituted 16% of the student body.
+Its 2,068 students come from 49 U.S. states, Washington D.C., American Samoa, Puerto Rico, the Northern Mariana Islands and 107 countries; 40% of the U.S. student body are students of color.